- 2017 Pontificis, White Rhone Blend, Pays d’Oc, France ($6.99 @Trader Joe’s in California)

 Languedoc-Roussillon wine, including those labeled Pays d’Oc are produced in southern France.
 This area spans the Mediterranean coastline from the French border with Spain to Provence.
 The region has around 700,000 acres under vines and is the single biggest wine producing region in the world, being responsible for more than a third of France’s total wine production.
 In 2001, the region produced more wine than the United States.

 If you are thinking this name and label look familiar, that’s because we reviewed its red twin (a GSM) a while back.
-You can jump to that review here:

 This week’s pick from Costco: